 Q. How do I figure out when my reflection is due?

 A. Reflections are due within two months of the event or last experience for that event.
+Reflections submitted after this time will not be approved.

 Q. How many hours of activities can I include in one submission form?